Do you want to be able to watch the Olympics from abroad? Dutch streams are often not available abroad. Simply follow the steps below to access:

 Below, we’ve laid out step-by-step instructions to show you how to watch the Olympic Games online wherever you are in the world.

 - Choose a reliable VPN provider and create an account on the VPN’s website.
 For watching live Olympics, we recommend NordVPN.
-This provider is perfect for streaming and offers a money-back guarantee, meaning that you can try the VPN for free for a month during OS 2021.
+This provider is perfect for streaming and offers a money-back guarantee, meaning that you can try the VPN for free for a month during the Olympics.

 - Excellent protection and a large network of servers